 - What are some typical pitfalls to avoid?

-We agree that SEO can be complicated and sometimes confusing.
-We are committed to helping our clients establish a solid foundation by creating multilingual websites that overseas customers can find.
+SEO can be complicated and sometimes confusing.
+We help our clients establish a solid foundation by creating multilingual websites that overseas customers can find.